ggegoge/topol/README.md

 topological sorting of a graph. written in ocaml. for my university course actually

+_For further details regarding this project as a whole see the [notes](notes.org) file written in Polish with a more thourough description._

 within this branch I've used __Kahn's algorithm__ for topological sorting.
 It may be slightly slower but on the other hand it is a simpler concept perhaps.
 Or maybe I've simply couldn't manage to